flectra-hq/flectra/doc/howtos/website.rst

 .. patch::

-then accessing http://localhost:7073/web/ in the top left should be a menu :guilabel:`Academy`, which is selected by default, as it is the first menu, and having opened a listing of teachers.
+then accessing http://localhost:8069/web/ in the top left should be a menu :guilabel:`Academy`, which is selected by default, as it is the first menu, and having opened a listing of teachers.
 From the listing it is possible to :guilabel:`Create` new teacher records, and to switch to the "form" by-record view.

-If there is no definition of how to present records (a :ref:`view <reference/views>`) Flectra will automatically create a basic one on-the-fly.
+If there is no definition of how to present records (a :ref:`view <reference/views>`) Odoo will automatically create a basic one on-the-fly.
 In our case it works for the "list" view for now (only displays the teacher's name) but in the "form" view the HTML ``biography`` field is displayed side-by-side with the ``name`` field and not given enough space.